jpakkane/arducob/readme.md

-# Running COBOL code on Arduino
+# Running COBOL code on Arduino with Meson

 Who says COBOL is only for boring banking, insurance and paycheck evaluation?
 This project demonstrates how you can use it to do